 The frozen custard can also be enjoyed as a malt or shake or you can eat “Concrete,” a Culver’s specialty made with three scoops of vanilla frozen custard and a topping and (or) flavor of your choice.
 Toppings include M&M, Oreo, Snickers, Butterfingers, Reese’s Pieces and more.
 Shake and malt flavors include chocolate, hot caramel, mint, hot fudge and even root beer, all served cold.

-There are now seven Culver’s restaurants in the great state of Texas and several more in Phoenix so maybe there’s hope that this franchise will soon be moving west to New Mexico.
+There are now seven Culver’s restaurants in the great state of Texas and several more in Arizona so maybe there’s hope that this franchise will soon be moving west to New Mexico.

 # OF VISITS: 4